 How this fits within the wider 2026 education budget

-The free textbook initiative sits alongside broader education investments, including:
+The textbook initiative complements broader reforms, including:

 -